 Image: Commonly Used Acronyms

-The CMMC 2.0 revision had the following core goals:
+The CMMC 2.0 revision had the following core goals (as of Nov 2021):

 When will CMMC 2.0 be Required?

 Currently, the DoD is in the process of rulemaking for CMMC 2.0, with a promised public comment period designated once the process is complete.
-Rulemaking is expected to take 9 to 24 months.
+The rulemaking is expected to continue through 2024 with additional regulatory updates for implementing contractual requirements (proposed changes and final rules associated with DFARS 252.204-7012, 252.204-7020, and 252.204-7021).
 The original CMMC framework was intended to have a five-year phase-in period, though this may change with the introduction of CMMC 2.0.
 In the meantime, the DoD has encouraged suppliers, providers, and contractors to continue to improve their risk management and information security programs to safeguard sensitive data.
 Companies looking to prepare for CMMC 2.0 ahead of time should consult NIST SP 800-171, which dovetails with the CMMC framework.

 Only organizations that are renewing contracts or that will be developing new contracts with DoD in the future will be subject to the CMMC 2.0 requirements initially.
 Organizations that have existing contracts will not be expected to adhere to CMMC 2.0 until contract re-negotiation occurs, or a new contract is necessary, though this is subject to change as the rulemaking process continues.